Freshman applicants should be one of the following:

 - Essay (not required if you have already graduated from high school and completed some college credits)

 High school students may apply for admission at the end of their junior year.
 Applicants are evaluated on many criteria.
-A college preparatory curriculum is required, including a minimum of 18 academic units (4 English, 3 science (2 must be laboratory sciences), 3 mathematics, 3 social studies, 2 foreign language and 3 academic electives).
+A college preparatory curriculum is required, including a minimum of 18 academic units (four English, three science (two must be laboratory sciences), three mathematics, three social studies, two foreign language and three academic electives).

 Admission is contingent on graduation from high school or acceptable scores on the high school equivalency test (GED).